phlipTilahun/Chess/README.md

 # Chess

-A simple application that does CRUD operations on mongodb collection
+A simple application that does CRUD operations on a mongodb collection